 Allography and character variants

-This is called allography and is a common problem when you learn Chinese characters.
+This is called allography, and causes some problems when you learn Chinese characters.
 The same character can look slightly different depending on what region you’re in or what fonts you have installed.

 Since this website is about learning Chinese, I will not talk about Japanese and Korean, but you should still be aware that characters can be written somewhat differently in these countries.
 Here’s an article about differences between Chinese and Japanese.